ZacharyLane1204/BC_Focus_Code/README.md

 focus_main_csv.py

 Determines the focus.
-Choose a bright (but not over-saturated) star and analyse the profile with ctrl+i on Maxim DL6.
+Choose a bright (but not over-saturated) star and analyse the profile with ctrl+i on Maxim DL6 and hover the mouse over the target star.
 Note the FWHM and Focus in the following sheet as in the example sheet:

 https://docs.google.com/spreadsheets/d/1MC6uRbzfPupTay3QvXSHlgwqOou4a6H2Ac3feXzrVb4/edit#gid=0